Cricket in England: Women's U-19 team

+Under-19 Women's World Cup

 Popularity

-In 2005 the ECB concluded a commercial arrangement with BSkyB which gave Sky the exclusive television rights for live Test cricket in England for four years (the 2006 to 2009 seasons).
-This deal, which took live Test cricket for home England matches away from terrestrial television for the first time generated substantial future revenues for English cricket, but was criticised by many England cricket supporters and others.
+In 2005, the ECB concluded a commercial arrangement with BSkyB, granting Sky exclusive television rights for live Test cricket in England for four years (the 2006 to 2009 seasons) This deal, which took live Test cricket for home England matches away from terrestrial television for the first time, generated substantial future revenues for English cricket, but was criticised by many England cricket supporters and others.

 The Cricket Writers' Club Young Cricketer of the Year is an annual award voted by the Cricket Writers' Club for the best young cricket player in England and Wales, and has been awarded since 1950.

 Cricket is also one of the most popular participation sports in England after football, rugby and tennis with most villages running a side every Sunday through the season, and towns putting out 2, 3, 4 and occasionally 5 sides for Saturday league matches, and 1 or 2 sides on a Sunday.
-According to the mid year 2020-21 Active Sport England survey an estimated 181,500 people play cricket at least twice a month, a 0.4% fall compared to the previous year.
+According to the mid-year 2020-21 Active Sport England survey, an estimated 181,500 people played cricket at least twice a month, representing a 0.4% decrease compared to the previous year.
 Around 65% population of England follow Cricket.